gorhill/uBlock/README.md

 Safari<br>
 <img src="https://raw.githubusercontent.com/gorhill/uBlock/master/doc/benchmarks/mem-usage-overall-chart-safari-20150205.png" /><br><br>

-<sup>Details of the benchmark available at <a href="https://github.com/gorhill/uBlock/wiki/Firefox-version:-benchmarking-memory-footprint">Firefox version: benchmarking memory footprint</a>.</sup>
 </div>

+<sup>Details of the benchmark available at <a href="https://github.com/gorhill/uBlock/wiki/Firefox-version:-benchmarking-memory-footprint">Firefox version: benchmarking memory footprint</a>.</sup><br>

+<sup><b>Important note:</b> There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
+This affects *all* extensions.
+Keep this in mind when measuring Chromium's memory usage.
+In the benchmarks, I avoided opening the popups completely.</sup><br>

 #### CPU